ETJAKEOC/TKG4TLC/README.md

 Our next option we have may have already seen, the location of our custom `customization.cfg` file.

-Underneath this is the cleanup option, this only applies to Arch linux, it cleans up the code as it compiles it, helping to save disk space.
+Underneath this is the cleanup option, this only applies to Arch Linux, it cleans up the code as it compiles it, helping to save disk space.

 Our next option is where we want to pull our kernel from, change this to one of the provided options based on your preference.

 The next four options are pretty self explanatory, and I normally leave these as the default (blank).

-The Force all threads option will change the amount of threads it uses to compile your kernel, ignoring the setting in the `makepkg.conf` on Arch linux.
+The Force all threads option will change the amount of threads it uses to compile your kernel, ignoring the setting in the `makepkg.conf` on Arch Linux.

 You can also disable ccache if you wanted to, I tend to leave this option enabled. `ccache` is a compiler caching program, TLDR; it makes cache files on your disk for compiling tasks that it does often, allowing it to `skip` compiling on some steps, as it already has the output cached somewhere.
 This will slow down your first build, as it builds the cache, subsequent runs *may* notice improvements in compile time.